RobertMolenaar-UT/fastFLIM/README.md

 PicoQuant PTU file to fastFLIM images

 ![Shep2_8__FLIM_Ch2](https://github.com/user-attachments/assets/e0e79cfb-ae82-4749-bbf3-0a56ec9524e6)
-*Figure 1, Example of a 1 channel fastFLIM converted image, of cells labbelled with FluoVolt dye, that shows change in lifetime*
+*Figure 1, Example of a 1 channel fastFLIM converted image, of cells labelled with FluoVolt dye, that shows change in lifetime*

 ## Discription
-The main purpose of the fastFLIM script is one can convert batchwise multiple PTU files or a folder with PTU files and get a series Fluorescent fastFLIM images with minimal user input.
+The main purpose of the fastFLIM script is one can convert by batch multiple PTU files, or a folder with PTU files, and get a series Fluorescent fastFLIM images with minimal user input.
 This is usefull for screening results during imaging and to be used in presentations.
 FastFLIM calculates the average arrival time, which is a fast method to get a fluorescent lifetime information for image with low photon counts per pixel, which is typical for TCSPC methods.

-## Dependencies
+### Dependencies
 The script is developed and tested on Python 3.11, Install:
 	- wx python 4.2.1 for the file selector app.
 	- imageIO
 	- matplotlib-scalebar
 	- PTU file reader: https://github.com/RobertMolenaar-UT/readPTU_FLIM (updated version inlcuded)

-## Scripts features:
+### Scripts features:
 - File Check, if it is a 2D  image.
 - Autodetects the number of APD channels.
 - Supports 'normal' and 'PIE' excitation, one can set channel Timegate.